daniel-lxs/BotIt/README.md

 ## Scheduler

-To schedule the bot to run at specific intervals, you can use the `scheduler.js` file.
+To schedule the bot to run at specific intervals, you can use the cron argument `--cron`.
 Make sure you have provided the necessary cron expression as a command-line argument.

 To run the bot with the scheduler, use the following command:
 ```bash